Louise Pentland: Career

 Pentland was working in a number of office roles when she began writing a craft and interior DIY blog named "Sprinkle of Glitter".

 Pentland began her YouTube channel, also named "Sprinkle of Glitter", in January 2010.
 At first the channel covered beauty, fashion and lifestyle, as well as her pregnancy; it has since expanded to include motivational and advice videos.
 In August 2012, Pentland began a second channel named "Sprinkle of Chatter", where she uploads lifestyle vlogs.
 Pentland has broadcast many collaborations on her channel with other YouTubers, including: Zoe Sugg, Joe Sugg, Alfie Deyes, Louis Cole, Tanya Burr, Tyler Oakley, Troye Sivan, Grace Helbig, Phil Lester, Daniel Howell, Caspar Lee, Jim Chapman and others.

 As of August 2016 Pentland's main YouTube channel has over 2.5 million subscribers and over 150 million video views; her second channel "Sprinkle of Chatter" has over 1 million subscribers and over 85 million views.
 Pentland is influential in social media, with over 1 million followers on Twitter and Instagram.

 Pentland has identified as a feminist and interviewed Labour Party leader Ed Miliband during the 2015 United Kingdom general election.

 In 2014 she began Q&A sessions with her viewers at YouTube conventions named Glitter Time.
 On 2 November 2014 she performed a pilot of her LouiseLIVE stage show in Northampton, her home town, and went on to take it on tour around the UK.

 On 1 September 2016, after her divorce, she announced in the blog post Why I'm 'Quitting' My Youtube Channel and the video Finishing with Sprinkle of Glitter that she will be quitting her YouTube channel as it is now, and change to something more 'adult', as she feels she has grown up a lot since the start of her channel, and it's time for something new and something she feels is more 'Louise Pentland', instead of 'SprinkleofGlitter'.

 Published works

 Life with a Sprinkle of Glitter was published in July 2015 by Simon & Schuster.
 The following month Pentland published Sprinkle of Glitter 2016 Diary: Have the Best Year of Your Life! through Faber and Faber.

 Bonnier Zaffre acquired rights to two novels in 2016.
 The first, Wilde Like Me, was published in June 2017.
 The sequel, Wilde About The Girl, was published in August 2018.
 The third and final book in the series, Wilde Women, was published in September 2019.

 In March 2020, Bonnier Books announced a three-year portfolio of books written by Pentland, including a memoir on motherhood, scheduled to be released in August 2020; in addition to an adult fiction book, to be published in 2021, and two children's books, due in 2022 and 2023, respectively.

+Her novel Time After Time was published by Bonnier in 2022.
+It tells the story of Tabby, a vintage shop worker who feels stuck in her life and time-travels to the 1980s, meeting family members and learning about herself along the way.